Hubble Space Telescope Trivia Quiz Questions With Answers

 A: Funding for the instrument, which would be far more costly than any Earth-based telescope.

-In 1974, public spending cuts led to Congress doing what?
+, public spending cuts led to Congress doing what?

 A: Deleting all funding for the telescope project.